Towards Millimeter-Accuracy Positioning

 NTLab offers the NTL10X model line of high-precision positioning receivers able to determine coordinates with millimeter accuracy.
 The specialists of NTLab have designed the key components (both analog and digital ICs), developed the software and product design of their receivers.

-As an example, Figure 1 shows a two-antenna positioning module NTL107.
-It is able to determine the coordinates of an object, its velocity, the current time, and the angles of spatial orientation: yaw, pitch and roll.
+As an example, Figure 1 shows a two-antenna positioning module NTL104.
+It is able to determine the coordinates of an object, its velocity, the current time, and the angles of spatial orientation: Heading and Pitch.

 Fig.1.
-NTL107 – Dual antenna high performance OEM GNSS module with extended functionality RTK/PPP INS
+NTL104 – Dual antenna high performance OEM GNSS module with extended functionality RTK/PPP INS

 The NTL10X modules are multisystem multifrequency receivers operating at the geodetic level of accuracy, as proven by numerous comparisons and experiments, both in post-processing and real-time modes.